sergyer/photo-api/README.md

-# Rest photo-api
+# REST API for managing photos
-Spring boot crud application with facebook authentication and MongoDB database.
+Spring boot CRUD application with facebook authentication and MongoDB database.